Complaint: Wisconsin nurse amputated man's frostbitten foot without consent

-SPRING VALLEY, Wis. — A western Wisconsin nurse has been charged with elder abuse, accused of amputating a hospice patient's frostbitten foot without his consent and without doctor's orders.
+SPRING VALLEY — A western Wisconsin nurse has been charged with elder abuse, accused of amputating a hospice patient’s frostbitten foot without his consent and without doctor’s orders.

 The amputation happened on May 27, and within about a week the 62-year-old man was dead.
 The complaint gives no indication that the amputation hastened his death, the Milwaukee Journal Sentinel reported.